 Curriculum Committee Charge

 The charge of the Curriculum Committee of the School of Humanities and Social Sciences is to review and approve proposals for new courses and programs to be offered in our School and, when necessary and appropriate, to return to departments proposals that are not ready for review or cannot be approved in their present form.
 The HSS Curriculum Committee also considers proposals to substantially revise existing courses and programs offered in our School.
-Lastly, the HSS Curriculum Committee works with the Liberal Learning Program Council to review several Liberal Learning Designations:
+The HSS Curriculum Committee does not review College Core Designations; this is the purview of the Liberal Learning Program Council.

 - Approve (as is)